 Make a Check List –

-My Dad has imprinted the importance of a check list into my brain.
-It’s a simple thing to make and keep on the fridge (laminated is ideal – then a white board markers can be used on it):
+It’s a simple thing to make and keep on the fridge (laminated is ideal – then a white board marker can be used on it):

 - Lunches?
 Check!